bright/new-www/_posts/2017-10-31-human-side-of-software-development.md

 ## Conclusion
 I know that points that I've mentioned here may barely touch the surface of the iceberg, but I hope that they will make you more aware of the fact that software development is not only about programming - it's also about people.
 In the end it's us who build the software development community.
 As developers we are responsible for raising a culture around us that will allow others to grow and make them feel valuable.

+*This article is cross-posted with [my personal blog](https://eliaszsawicki.com/).*